Code Book, part 1a (Core back-end programming)

 global.php defines the very core of the Composr framework, in particular code needed to load up library files.

-global.php calls up global2.php, as the first library file called using require_code (i.e. global2.php supports overrides to its code and has a standard initialisation function, global.php does not).
+global.php calls up global2.php, as the first library file called using require_code (i.e. global2.php supports overrides to its code and has a standard initialisation function, global.php and bootstrap.php do not).

 Next init__global2() runs, as this is the standard initialisation function for global2.php.
 This code loads up most Composr subsystems (such as the database connection).
 Lots of code files get loaded up (making APIs available), with lots of initialisation functions.